-This application is comprised of 2 separate essay questions:
+The application comprised of 2 separate essay questions:

 What motivated you to select your particular study abroad program?
 Address any academic, career, and/or personal goals that were part of your decision, and expand on one or more of them*.(350 words maximum)

-Regardless of what type of goal(s) you are focusing on, explain how your goal(s) enhances intellectual learning.
+- Regardless of what type of goals you are focusing on, explain how your goals enhance intellectual learning.